Makena Golf and Beach Club (North & South Course)

 What type of golf setting is Makena?

-Makena blends coastal tropical and parkland characteristics in a resort setting with expansive ocean views.
+Makena blends coastal tropical and parkland characteristics in a private coastal setting with expansive ocean views.